 The general process is one of enzymatic hydrolysis.
 Enzymes are produced by various bacteria growing in the fermenting mixture.
 The type of bacteria are various and may vary depending on the type of fish used.
 The enzymes are proteolytic, meaning that they break down the bonds of larger proteins, producing simpler peptides.
 The flesh of the fish is thereby broken down, resulting in a very nutritious liquid with a pungent smell and strong, salty flavor that can be drained off and filtered.
 The salt content makes it difficult for the bacteria, so the process takes a very long time to complete.

 Recommended Brands of Nam Pla Fish Sauce

 There are usually two ingredients listed in a traditionally produced fish sauce, anchovies or other fish, and salt.
 Sometimes, sugar may also be listed.
-When other color, flavor, or preservative ingredients are listed, the product should not be considered a high-quality, premium nam pla.
-The "stinkiness" of the fish sauce may not necessarily tell you if it is of high quality, since good fish sauces are allowed a period of time in the air to mellow out, so that although the smell and flavor are still quite pungent, it is not over-whelming.
+When other colors, flavor, or preservative ingredients are listed, the product should not be considered a high-quality, premium nam pla.
+The “stinkiness” of the fish sauce may not necessarily tell you if it is of high quality since good fish sauces are allowed a period of time in the air to mellow out, so that although the smell and flavor are still quite pungent, it is not overwhelming.
 Below are two high-quality premium fish sauces.